 |Year||Rate per gallon||Rate per barrel (31 gallons)|

-- Full list of beer tax forms and all required schedules »
+- Full list of beer tax forms and support schedules »

-The Form 1650, Idaho Beer Wholesalers and Breweries Tax Return, is due on the 15th of the month following the tax period (e.g. October's return is due November 15).
+The Form 1650, Beer Wholesalers, Breweries, and Direct Shippers Tax Return, is due on the 15th of the month following the tax period.
 Personalized copies of Form 1650 are mailed to account owners and aren't available on our website.
-If you've misplaced your paper returns, you can request reprints by contacting Taxpayer Services at (208) 334-7660 in the Boise area or (800) 972-7660 toll free.
-Form 1650 instructions and all required schedules are on this website.
+If you've misplaced your paper returns, you can request reprints by calling Taxpayer Services at (208) 334-7660 in the Boise area or toll free at (800) 972-7660.
+Form 1650 instructions and support schedules are on this website.

 The Idaho State Tax Commission collects and enforces beer and wine taxes.
 The Alcohol Beverage Control Bureau of the Idaho State Police ensures that all establishments selling or producing beer and wine are properly licensed and conform to the law.
-The Idaho Department of Health and Welfare regulates retail sales of beer and wine in Idaho.
+The Idaho Department of Health and Welfare regulates safety and sanitation standards for establishments making retail sales of beer and wine in Idaho.
 Most counties require a permit from their recorder's office.
 Cities will require a license from their clerk's office.
 The United States Department of the Treasury also regulates alcohol in Idaho.